RanchardZ/dowJones/README.md

 ###7th March:

-* Control the data flow, and code some basic functions mentioned in the plan.
+* Control the data flow, and code some basic functions mentioned in the plan.(checked)
+* A list view of stocks.(checked)

+###8th March:

+* Delete stock from current panel.
+* tooptips of combined graph.
+* Backend. connect to sqlite.